-Another classic in the old school tattoo world is Bert Grimm´s sun dancer.
-In the original flash, as the native american girl raises her left knee, her right hand holds a spear.
-In her left hand she holds a shield with an eagle emblazoned on it.
-A red sun and traditional yellow roses are painted in the background.
+Another classic in the Old School tattoo world is Bert Grimm´s sun dancer.
+In the original flash, as the native American girl raises her left knee, her right hand holds a spear while.
+Her left hand holds instead a shield with an eagle emblazoned on it.
+In the background you can spot a red sun and traditional roses.

-As the title of the painting suggests, a sun dance is depicted.
-This ritual dance was usually performed mainly by male Indians from southern Canada to North America.
-In this ritual, a wooden stake, to which a cord was attached, was stung through the chest.
-On the other side the cord was attached to a pole that was danced for 4 days from sunrise to sunset without shade, food or water.
-Finally, they let themselves be hang against the ropes with all their weight until the pegs ripped out of their skin.
-In many tribes the pegs are pulled out by horses, or the dancer pulls a buffalo skull behind him until the skin tears, or he is hung from a tree for a certain time.
+As the title itself suggests, in the painting Grimm depicts a sun dancer.
+Male Indians from southern Canada to North America usually performed this ritual dance.
+It consisted of piercing their chests with a wooden stake, attached to which was a rope.
+On the other side the rope was attached to a pole that was danced for 4 days from sunrise to sunset without shade, food or water.
+Finally they let themselves hang with all their weight against the rope, until the pegs ripped out of their skin.
+In many tribes horses pull out the pegs, or the dancer pulls a buffalo skull behind him until the skin tears or he is hung from a tree for a certain time.

-The purpose of the piercings is to give men an idea of the suffering that women experience during their fertility phase.
+The purpose of the piercings was to give men an idea of the suffering that women experience during their fertility phase.
 A sun dancer learns to understand a woman’s pain when giving birth to a child, to sort out the mystery of blood and pain without having to go to war.
-However, piercings are not done in all tribes.
+However, piercings were not a custom common to all tribes.

 The goal of this trance dance is to achieve a “death-like” state through torture.
 During this other state of consciousness, dancers can have visions that give them answers to important life questions or that raise new ones.